Adrian-Lake/ArdLink/README.md

 ## Why?

-I like working on hobby electronics, and as a result I have a few (to many) microcontrollers hanging around.
+I like working on hobby electronics, and as a result I have a few (too many) microcontrollers hanging around.
 Because of the variety of devices I had at hand, I wanted some common method of using them without any particular dependence on a build environment.
 Additionally, a significant portion of my application with these devices comes down to utilizing them for GPIO as controlled by a host computer.
-ArdLink is still in it's infancy, but I hope to allow more functionality to permit communication in standard protocols such as 1-Wire, I^2^C, etc as well as simplified programming from Python.
+ArdLink is still in its infancy, but I hope to allow more functionality to permit communication in standard protocols such as 1-Wire, I^2^C, etc as well as simplified programming from Python.

 ## How?